sculptor/sculptor.github.io/documentation/advanced-tutorial.md

 }
 ~~~

-The Repository and Service is also added automatically if they are not defined.
+The `Repository` and `Service` is also added automatically if they are not defined.
+{: .alert .alert-success}

-Which scaffolding operations to use can be defined in `sculptor-generator.properties`, see [Developer's Guide][1].
+Which scaffolding operations to use can be defined in `sculptor-generator.properties`, see [Developer's Guide](developers-guide#scaffold).

 ### Pagination

-Paging of large result sets is supported for findAll, findByQuery, findByCriteria and custom access objects.
+Paging of large result sets is supported for `findAll`, `findByQuery`, `findByCriteria` and custom access objects.
-Usage of paging is defined by adding a PagingParameter as parameter to a repository operation.
+Usage of paging is defined by adding a `PagingParameter` as parameter to a repository operation.

 ~~~
 findAll; // without paging